Physics (PY)

 Typically offered in Spring only

 Basic physics necessary to investigate, from observational data, internal conditions and evolution of stars.
-The formation and structure of spectral lines, methods of energy generation and transport, stellar structure, degeneracy, white dwarfs and neutron stars.
+This includes the formation and structure of spectral lines, methods of energy generation and transport, stellar structure, degeneracy, white dwarfs, and neutron stars.

 Typically offered in Spring only